opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 1. Select *Save and return**.
 The bar chart is added as the last panel to the dashboard.
 ![Bar chart visualization panel]({{site.url}}{{site.baseurl}}/images/viz-panel-quickstart.png)

-# Interact with the data
+# Interacting with data

 Interactive dashboards allow you analyze data more deeply and filter it several ways.
 In Dashboards, you can interact directly with data on a dashboard by using dashboard-level filters.
 For example, continuing with the preceding dashboard, you can filter to show delays and cancellations for a specific airline.

-## Try it: Interact with the flight data
+## Try it: Interacting with the sample flight data

 1. On the **[Flights] Airline Carrier** panel, select **OpenSearch-Air**.
 The dashboard updates automatically .
 1. Select **Save** to save the customized dashboard.